 2. Make antioxidants your new best friend

-Antioxidants help your body defend free radicals, the tiny molecules that damage your body by attacking healthy cells, which can make them age much quicker.
+Antioxidants help your body defend against free radicals, the tiny molecules that damage your body by attacking healthy cells, which can make them age much quicker.
 This is why nutrition is important for healthy skin.
-Eating foods like leafy greens and colorful fruits and vegetables will give your body antioxidants to help defend these free radicals and prevent signs of ageing.
+Eating foods like leafy greens and colorful fruits and vegetables will give your body antioxidants to help defend against these free radicals and prevent signs of ageing.

 3. Lay off the sugar